sindresorhus/got/readme.md

 Called with an `Error` instance.
 The error is passed to the hook right before it's thrown.
 This is especially useful when you want to have more detailed errors.

-**Note**: Errors thrown while normalizing input options are thrown directly and not part of this hook.
+**Note:** Errors thrown while normalizing input options are thrown directly and not part of this hook.

 ```js
 const got = require('got');